 - Financing: SCOR has invested in Leapfrog, a pioneer Private Equity fund in the Microinsurance field.
-In addition to the investment return, this partnership enables SCOR to benefit from Leapfrog's Microinsurance business network in Africa and Asia (more information on this initiative is available in our previous "Communication on progress" and on Leapfrog's website). - Capacity provider: as for traditional insurance, SCOR provides capacity to specialized microinsurers and general insurers.
+In addition to the investment return, this partnership enables SCOR to benefit from Leapfrog's Microinsurance business network in Africa and Asia (more information on this initiative is available on Leapfrog's website). - Capacity provider: as for traditional insurance, SCOR provides capacity to specialized microinsurers and general insurers.
 SCOR is currently involved in various schemes, on both the P&C side (mainly agricultural risk) and the Life side (health, critical illness) in emerging markets such as India, China and Brazil. - Scheme designer: in some circumstances, SCOR partners with international or local institutions in order to set up innovative schemes, in particular in the agricultural risk transfer field where SCOR has demonstrated its expertise in alternative transfer schemes.